AppFair/appfair.github.io/index.md

 ### App Icons & Colors

 There are no icons in the default `/App.git` fork.
-During the release phase of the fair-ground, icons will be automatically generated with the App's monogram and a color unique to that app's name.
+During the release stage of the fair-ground, icons will be automatically generated with the App's monogram and a color unique to that app's name.
 This provides the app with a minimal icon that is sufficient to distinguish the app from other un-customized apps.

 The generated icons will not be part of any local builds of the app, but they will be created and injected with the app's release build occurs.